 - 1. Some applications may require you to cut the pilot tube off the gearbox input shaft bearing retainer.
 You may need to remove the bearing retainer from the gearbox to do this. - 2.
 As received in the box, the bearing piston may not be fully retracted.
 You will need to compress it before taking any measurements.
 The small lip on the outside diameter of the piston is intended to bottom against the orange wiper seal. - 3.
 Position the bearing assembly on the surface you wish to mount it so one port points directly up.
 This will be the port to which you attach the bleed line.
 Both ports are identical, so either one can be placed in the upward position.
 The other port will be attached to the supply line.
 Its orientation is not critical.
 Position the lines so they are clear of the clutch and flywheel. - 4.
 Prepare the mounting surface to which the assembly will be attached.
 Three bolts (1/4" or 6 mm) hold the assembly in place.
-Accurate positioning should be done with a register on the I.D. or the O.D. of the three legs.
+Accurate positioning should be done by utilizing the register found on the underside of the HRB body.
 This register should be on center with the input shaft within .010" (.25 mm). - 5.
 Check the bearing clearance.
 A clutch assembly with worn friction discs will not provide accurate results, so make sure new friction discs are used when taking measurements.
 The bearing clearance must be in the range of .170"-.230" (see Diagram 1).
 If the clearance is less than this range, there will not be enough room to allow for the full wear range of the clutch since clearance reduces with clutch wear.